Pages

 In addition to an event souvenir, they also presented Tan Sri with a traditional garland and wrapped a beautiful shawl across his shoulders.

 The event closed with light refreshments.
-And while I’m enjoying Indian delicacies like vadai and kesari, a South Indian sweet made from semolina that’s usually served for special events, Kiruppalini is sharing more details about the temple’s plans.
+And while I’m enjoying Indian delicacies like vadai and kesari, a South Indian sweet made from semolina that’s usually served for special events, Kiruppalini shared more details about the temple’s plans.

 He said besides valuable artefacts, the Heritage Centre will also showcase the temple’s golden chariot.